qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ..
 ToDo: explain the behaviour of this option

+.. index:: Size legend, Diagram legend
 .. _diagram_legend:

 Legend
 -------

-From the :guilabel:`Legend` tab, you can choose to display items of the diagram in the :ref:`label_legend`, besides the layer symbology.
-It can be:
+From the :guilabel:`Legend` tab, you can choose to display items of the diagram in the :ref:`label_legend`, and in the :ref:`print layout legend <layout_legend_item>`, next to the layer symbology:

-* the represented attributes: color and legend text set in :guilabel:`Attributes` tab
-* and if applicable, the diagram size, whose symbol you can customize.
+* check :guilabel:`Show legend entries for diagram attributes` to display in the legends the ``Color`` and ``Legend`` properties, as previously assigned in the :guilabel:`Attributes` tab;
+* and, when a :ref:`scaled size <diagram_size>` is being used for the diagrams, push the **[Legend entries for diagram size...]** button to configure the diagram symbol aspect in the legends.
+This opens the :guilabel:`Data-defined Size Legend` dialog whose options are described in :ref:`data_defined_size_legend`.

-When set, the diagram legend items are also available in the print layout legend, besides the layer symbology.
+When set, the diagram legend items (attributes with color and diagram size) are also displayed in the print layout legend, next to the layer symbology.

 Case Study